zhangyipei/Econ6830_2015/Lecture_1_basic_R/lecture1.md

 * `%*%`, `solve`, `eigen`
 * matrix

-example: OLS estimator with two x regressors and a constant
+example: OLS estimator with one x regressors and a constant

 ```
 # an example to check the OLS fitting